mitsos1os/dubai-landmarks/README.md

 # we have publised the server port to localhost in order for the browser to know where to send requests
 PUBLIC_SERVER_URL=http://localhost:1337/parse
 ```

+## Production considerations
+This is mostly a **run-as-is** configuration.
+If we had to discuss about proper **production deployment** some optimizations should be considered.
+These would include:
+- Serving client static files _(js, html, css)_, should in no way be served from the NodeJS application server.
+A separate proxy server such as **Nginx** should take care of this optimally
+- Secure the application using TLS certificate for `https` browser access
+- When elements number increase, **pagination** should be implemented in order to better handle server and client resoures
+- Email service _(verification/forgot password etc...)_
+- Structured logging _(Winston/Pino/Bunyan)_
+- Up to date ParseServer and Client versions which could use the latest features such as `ClassLevelPermissions` setting in SDK and file hooks _(ex: `beforeFileSave`)_
+- Use rendering engine such as `pug` to write more productive HTML

 ### References
 _ref1_: [StartBootstrap clean blog theme](https://github.com/startbootstrap/startbootstrap-clean-blog)